 This is why many universities' board of trustees members have backgrounds in finance, trading, and banking, rather than education.
-In the context of higher ed, it also means cutting long-term investments in students and faculty and putting money towards short-term profits from projects like new buildings, flashy marketing initiatives, and high-risk, high-reward investing.
+In the context of higher ed, it also means cutting long-term investments in students and faculty and putting money towards short-term revenue generating projects like new buildings, flashy marketing initiatives, and high-risk, high-reward investing.

-When our administrators only look at the bottom line, we don't prioritize student and faculty to resources essential to UC simply because they fail to make a profit.
+When our administrators only look at the bottom line, we don't prioritize student and faculty resources essential to UC simply because they fail to make a profit.
 Having some financially-minded B.O.T. members is important, and long term strategies and revenue-driven projects are good for the university.
 But too much of this is what we, and most college students in America, are experiencing: financialization of higher education.